 Preparation for bedtime:

 Good habits alongside reflexology can really help you to get a good nights sleep.
-Develop a healthy sleep routine, including exercising during the day can help to manage adrenaline, release endorphins and set you up for a positive, relaxed evening.
+Develop a healthy sleep routine, including exercising during the day.
+This helps to manage adrenaline, release endorphins and set you up for a positive, relaxed evening.

 Adopting a calm bedtime routine to help promote a deep sleep.
 Try a relaxing bath, reading a book, or snuggling up with a pet- this works for me every time!
 Think about making your sleeping space relaxing, perhaps consider the feng shui of your bedroom?
 Create a relaxing, clutter free space that you want to spend time in.
 Maybe treat yourself to some new furniture or get involved in some bedroom decoration to really love your sleeping space.
 Using beautiful wall murals can really set the scene for relaxation.